 Instructions

-Take out the peanut butter and divide it into 8 balls.
+- Take out the peanut butter mixture and divide it into 8 balls.
 Quickly and lightly roll them and place 1 on each chocolate cup.
 Use your finger to gently push flatten the balls as much as you can.

 Rick